WeR-stats/workshops/setup_cloud_machine_data_science/notes.md

 We will use [Let's Encrypt](https://letsencrypt.org/) to obtain a free SSL certificate.
   - open port **443** to allow SSL/TSL encrypted traffic through the firewall:
     ~~~
-    sudo ufw allow 443` or `sudo ufw allow https
+    sudo ufw allow 443
     ~~~
   - install the Certbot software:
-    ```
+    ~~~
     sudo add-apt-repository ppa:certbot/certbot
 	sudo apt-get update
 	sudo apt-get install -y python-certbot-nginx
-    ```
-  - Ask for the certificate:
     ~~~
-	sudo certbot --nginx -d hostname.tld -d www.hostname.tld`
+  - ask for the certificate:
     ~~~
+	sudo certbot --nginx -d hostname.tld -d www.hostname.tld
+    ~~~
-  - answer the few questions and wait for the challenge to be positively completed.
+  - answer the few questions and wait for the *challenge* to be positively completed.
 I suggest you ask for redirection (answer number 2)
   - check finally that http://hostname/shiny and http://hostname/rstudio redirect correctly to https://hostname/shiny and respectively https://hostname/rstudio

+Note that every certificate has an expiry date:
+  - to obtain a new or tweaked version of any certificate in the future, simply run the above command again adding the `--certonly` option
+  - to non-interactively renew *all* of your certificates, run `certbot renew`.

   <a name="shiny-auth"/>

-### Add Authentication to Shiny Server
+### Add Authentication to Shiny Server apps

-TBD
+As we've seen before, from the server's point of view a shiny app is nothing more than a subfolder in the server base folder, which by default is `/srv/shiny-server`.
+Using *Nginx* capabilities, it's easy to add a *basic* form of authentication to any shiny app.
+  -  we need a password file where users that should be able to log in are listed along with their passwords in encrypted form.
+To accomplish that, we'll use the Apache's `htpasswd` command from the `utils` library, that we need to install:
+    ~~~
+    sudo apt-get install -y apache2-utils
+    ~~~

+ **_TBD_**

   <a name="nginx-configuration"/>

-### Nginx Configuration
+### Nginx Configuration Structure
-The following are the location and names of the configuration and logs files:
+The following are the location and names of the configuration and log files:
   - `/etc/nginx` the Nginx parent directory that contain all the server configuration file
   - `/etc/nginx/nginx.conf` the main configuration file of Nginx
   - `/etc/nginx/sites-available/` you can store the *server blocks* in this directory.
 It has the configuration files which will not be used until they are linked with sites-enable directory.